-The evaluation has been commissioned by the Australian Government Department of Education and Training to report on the outcomes and impacts of the Package for families, services and providers.
-The evaluation will draw on a range of information collected and analysed over the next three years.
-This will include information collected from surveys with parents, services (Directors or Managers) and interviews with providers and other key stakeholders.
-It will also involve analyses of administrative data.
+The evaluation has been commissioned by the Australian Government Department of Education (formerly the Department of Education and Training) to report on the outcomes and impacts of the Package for families, services and providers.
+The evaluation is drawing on a range of information collected and analysed over three years starting in 2018.
+This includes information collected from surveys with parents, services (Directors or Managers) and interviews with providers and other key stakeholders.
+It also involves analyses of administrative data.

 AIFS’ partners are: